Our Careers Programme

 The eight benchmarks are a framework for good career guidance, developed to support education providers in giving learners the best possible careers education, information, advice, and guidance.
 For a full list of the benchmarks click here or go to www.goodcareerguidance.org.uk

-By the end of our two-year project, we aim for all learners to have completed several work experience placements, to have received both group and 1:1 guidance on the options available to them beyond the project, and for learners to be moving on to their own individual destination (this could be paid employment, an apprenticeship, higher education, or long-term volunteering).
-Typically, 75% of our learning on the project takes place in the workplace and we believe this to be integral to the success of our careers programme; at the end of July 2019, 60% of TAP learners moved into paid employment or a paid apprenticeship.
-10% went onto Higher Education and 10% into voluntary work, and 20% continue to seek employment.
+By the end of our project, we aim for all learners to have completed several work experience placements, to have received both group and 1:1 guidance on the options available to them beyond the project, and for learners to be moving on to their own individual destination (this could be paid employment, an apprenticeship, higher education, or long-term volunteering).
+The majority of our learning on the project typically takes place in the workplace and we believe this to be integral to the success of our careers programme; at the end of July 2021, 70% of TAP learners moved into paid employment, 15% went into voluntary work, and 15% continue to seek employment.
 Any learners who enter paid employment will be offered support to apply for ongoing in-work support.
 CareTrade are an ‘Access to Work’ and in-work support provider.

 To see an overview of the curriculum on our two year TAP programme- click here.